 What is yellow fever?

-Yellow fever (YF) is a disease caused by infection with yellow fever virus.
-It is considered to be one of the most lethal viral diseases.
-It is transmitted to humans through the bite of infected mosquitoes.
+Yellow fever is caused by infection with yellow fever virus.
+It is one of the most lethal viral diseases.
+It is spread to humans from the bite of infected mosquitoes.

 What are the signs and symptoms of yellow fever?